SindreSvendby/auth0-braintree-payment/README.md

 You need to create an [auth0 account](https://auth0.com) and a [braintree account](https://braintreepayments.com).

-Then you need to set these environment constiables before
+Then you need to set these environment variables before you start the app.
 ```
 BT_MERCHANT_ID="<see braintree website>"
 BT_PUBLIC_KEY="<see braintree website>"